microsoft/fluentui/packages/react-examples/src/react/DetailsList/docs/DetailsListBestPractices.md

 In addition to creating column headers, DetailsList also allows the manual definition of row headers.
 In the example below, the Name column has been specified as a row header using `isRowHeader: true`.
 When creating a DetailsList where one column is clearly the primary label for the row, it's best to use `isRowHeader` on that column to create a better screen reader experience navigating the table.
 For selectable DetailsLists, specifying a row header also gives the checkboxes a better accessible label.

+If using `onItemInvoked` in DetailsList, be sure to add an element (such as buttons or links) that does the same thing, to allow voice control software to interact with each interactive row.

 ### Keyboard / Hotkeys

 DetailsList supports different selection modes with keyboard behavior differing based on the current selection mode.